videosdk-live/videosdk-docs/react_native_docs_versioned_docs/version-0.0.x/api/sdk-reference/use-connection.md

 - #### onParticipantJoined()

-  - This event callback is triggered when a new participant joins the connected meeting.
+  - This event callback is trigger when a new participant joins the connected meeting.

 - #### onParticipantLeft()

-  - This event callback is triggered when a participant leaves the connected meeting.
+  - This event callback is trigger when a participant leaves the connected meeting.

 - #### onChatMessage()

-  - This event callback is triggered when a new message is received in the connected meeting.
+  - This event callback is trigger when a new message is received in the connected meeting.

 ---